 bun dev,bun run build). - Supabase apply is user-only – prepare migrations, but the user runs

-- Never commit credentials, tokens, or destructive migrations without a reversible plan.
+- Never commit credentials, tokens, destructive migrations, or unrelated worktree changes.

 Escalate When…